-Criminal activity observed within or in the vicinity of residence hall buildings should be reported to the Department of Public Safety.
+Criminal activity observed within or in the vicinity of residence hall buildings should be reported to the Pratt Department of Public Safety by calling 718-636-3540.

 Firearms, explosives, fireworks, or other hazardous materials are not permitted in or around the residence halls.